-- a) where it is demonstrated that the proposal will bring substantial community benefits that outweigh the loss of the open space; or - b) where it is demonstrated that there will be no significant detrimental impact on amenity, character or biodiversity of an area and either: - for an area of open space which is 2 hectares in size or less, alternative provision is made by the developer which is at least as accessible to current users and at least equivalent in terms of size, usefulness, attractiveness, safety and quality; or - the retention and enhancement of existing playing fields and sports pitches within a settlement can only be achieved by the development of an area, not more than 10% of the overall area, and there is no adverse impact on the functional provision of the facility or overall amenity value of the open space.
+- b) where it is demonstrated that there will be no significant detrimental impact on amenity, character or biodiversity of an area and either: - i) for an area of open space which is 2 hectares in size or less, alternative provision is made by the developer which is at least as accessible to current users and at least equivalent in terms of size, usefulness, attractiveness, safety and quality; or - ii) the retention and enhancement of existing playing fields and sports pitches within a settlement can only be achieved by the development of an area, not more than 10% of the overall area, and there is no adverse impact on the functional provision of the facility or overall amenity value of the open space.
 This exception can only be exercised once.

 - 3.73.
 The Council considers open space to be a valuable resource which should be retained.
 Substantial community benefits may include the provision of affordable or social housing in an area where there is a shortfall in provision or a community facility which has the support of the wider community.
 It is also recognised that development can on occasion provide an opportunity to recreate open space or outdoor recreational facilities in an alternative location to substitute for the loss of an existing open space facility. - 3.74.
 Where an exchange is acceptable in principle the Council will secure this through use of planning conditions or, where appropriate, a Planning Agreement under Section 76 of the Planning Act (Northern Ireland) 2011.
-This will tie redevelopment to the provision of the new facility and ensure that this is capable of being maintained adequately through appropriate management agreements.
+This will tie redevelopment to the provision of the new facility and ensure that this is capable of being maintained adequately through appropriate management agreements. - 3.75.
+In relation to playing fields and sports pitches in urban areas, there may be exceptional circumstances where it is demonstrated that the retention and enhancement of the facility can only be achieved by the redevelopment of a part of the area.
+This can, however, be detrimental to the quality and value of such facilities and call into question their overall viability.
+Consideration will therefore only be given to redevelopment proposals that are judged to have no adverse effect on the sporting potential or overall amenity value of the open space and which are restricted to an area no greater than 10% of the total site.
+This exception will be applied only once to guard against the piecemeal erosion of playing fields and sports pitches by a succession of small developments, possibly over a long period of time.

-Draft Policy OSR02 - Intensive Sports Facilities
+Policy OSR02 - Intensive Sports Facilities